 It is important to be understood that protecting machine identities is as important as protecting human identities.
 Manual PKI implementation is a weak PKI implementation.
 The hard truth is that if your PKI is poorly implemented, it can be easy for cyber attackers to access your sensitive data and wreak havoc.

 While in-house PKI seems like the best solution in cybercrime prevention since PKI certificates can be issued and managed in a very efficient and effective manner, it has to be supported by automation.
 Automated provisioning of those PKI certificates, securely, without human intervention is the best solution to address the challenges discussed above.
 Certificates are like blood cells in a real biologic organism—they are being created, and they live and die.
 Their life should follow specific rules, be consistent and shouldn’t take up too much resources.
 Otherwise the whole organism gets sick or dies.

-Automation can help companies alleviate their current challenges with protecting machine identities by enabling firms to reap the following benefits:
+Automation can help companies alleviate their current challenges with managing machine identities by enabling firms to reap the following benefits:

-Learn more about Venafi PKI and machine identity protection solutions today!
+Learn more about Venafi PKI and machine identity management solutions today!